 My scholarship concerns the intersection of women, voluntarism, work, and social welfare.
 Currently I am writing a book-length project about the feminization of social work in its earliest stages in nineteenth- and early twentieth century charity which is under review at the University of Massachusetts Press.
 I’m interested in how gender was both practiced and deployed to create rigid power structures that limited women’s roles.
-These interests have always informed my work, as you’ll see in the articles below; I also am currently writing on the art of teaching history.
+These interests have always informed my work, as you’ll see in the selection of articles below; I also am currently writing on the art of teaching history.

 “‘The West Point of the Philanthropic Service:’ Reconsidering Social Work’s Welcome to Women in the Early Twentieth Century.”
 Social Service Review, 87, no. 1 (March 2013): 131-157.
 Finalist for 2014 Frank R. Breul Memorial Prize, awarded to best article published in Social Service Review 2013.
 Accessible via JSTOR.